it-sd-capstone/capstone-project-office-supplies-management/README.md

 4. Run the project once, which will use a stub function to instantiate the database.

 ### Additionally...
-The tables in the database's records can be updated/added within Visual Studio, but any changes to the database's design (such as altering relationships, changing primary/foreign keys, or changing column names) are more easily done in SSMS.
+The database's records can be updated/added within Visual Studio, but any changes to the database's design (such as altering relationships, changing primary/foreign keys, changing column names, or adding tables) are more easily done in SSMS.